nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Create a flashcard**
+**Use case: UC4 - Create a flashcard**

+**Preconditions: User has QuickCache open.**

 **MSS**

 1. User requests to add a flashcard
-2. QuickCache shows the created flashcard and add it to the list
+2. QuickCache adds it to the list
+3. User requests to list flashcards
+4. QuickCache shows the list of flashcards including the recently added flashcard

     Use case ends.